Vault-Bets/api-template/README.md

 The second component in this template repo is the example_usage / example_server this is simply a typescript module that demonstrates how a MM could interact with the canister via an on/off-chain server and more importantly how the MM can call to the "Game Controller" to get details regarding games that are currently live on Vault Bet.

-NB: This is by no means the only way someone can integrate with Vault Bets API it is simply a template based off of trading bots that have been build previously and coming up with new innovative ways of integrating with Vault Bets API is encouraged.
+NB: This is by no means the only way someone can integrate with Vault Bets API it is simply a template based off of trading bots that have been built previously.
+Developing new innovative ways of integrating with Vault Bets API is encouraged.

 ## Prerequisites

 1. `dfx` version 0.19.0 or greater [https://internetcomputer.org/docs/current/developer-docs/getting-started/hello-world]
 2. `mops` CLI version 0.44.1 or greater and API 1.2 or greater installed [https://mops.one/]
-3. `node`
+3. `node` we use version 18 or greater
-4. `icblast`
+4. `icblast` - we use version ^2.0.46

 ## Setup